0xcrypto/wordlists/README.md

-Just a backup of mwordlists I use.
-There are major lists are added as submodules.
+Just a backup of wordlists I use.
+Major wordlists are added as submodules.

 ## Installation
 ```